hypeJunction/hypeGameMechanics/readme.md

 ## Introduction

-This plugin is governed by a set of 'rules' - conditions that describe an event (action).
+This plugin is governed by a set of `rules` - conditions that describe an event (action).
 Each rule has a unique name and defines a set of conditions that should be met for the points to be awarded or deducted.